rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

    Returns the L-ratio and Isolation Distance measures calculated on the principal components of the energy in a spike matrix.

    :param waveforms: The waveforms to be processed.
 If None, the function will return None.
    :type waveforms: np.ndarray, optional
-   :param spike_clusters: The spike clusters to be
+   :param spike_clusters: The spike clusters to be processed.
-                          processed.
    :type spike_clusters: np.ndarray, optional
    :param cluster_id: The ID of the cluster to be processed.
    :type cluster_id: int, optional
-   :param fet: The feature to be used in the PCA calculation.
+   :param fet: The feature to be used in the PCA calculation (default is 1).
-   :type fet: int, default=1
+   :type fet: int, optional

-   :returns:

-             A tuple containing the L-ratio and Isolation Distance of the cluster.
+   :returns: A tuple containing the L-ratio and Isolation Distance of the cluster.
    :rtype: tuple

-   :raises Exception: If an error occurs during the calculation of the L-ratio or
+   :raises Exception: If an error occurs during the calculation of the L-ratio or Isolation Distance.
-       Isolation Distance.